-Prerequisite: SOC 101.
+Prerequisite: SOC 101 or PSY 101.
 A study of the individual in society and its effects upon his/her behavior.
 Representative topics include altruism, aggression, attitude change, communication, and perception.
 Emphasis is placed upon the application of theory to the understanding of everyday life.
+This course is cross-listed as PSY 370.